 But this clearly is a young man’s race.
 Or young women as they added a women’s race category as well.
 And there was a purse — $150 to the winner, $100 for second and $50 for third, at least for the women.
 I’m not sure if the men had a purse or if it was simply for pride.

-Danny will record the top finishers at each hill.
-If he doesn’t call out your name, shout it out for him.
+Danny would record the top finishers at each hill.
+If he didn’t call out your name, shout it out for him.
 They wait for everyone to finish each climb before moving on to the next hill.
+A no-drop ride.
 Maybe most important, if you don’t belong at the front don’t go there.

 Danny went on and explained how important it was to stay together and how the race was neutralized between the hills.
 He did say if someone couldn’t keep up maybe this wasn’t the race for them.
 He left us with this final thought: We can’t wait for anyone who has a flat tire (uh, make that any mechanical) unless they are in the Top Ten.
 However, if it’s one of the top ten challengers then the race should stop and wait for them.